python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 Runners can also be used from a Python script independently of the notebook.

-The simplest way to accomplish this is simply to use the `~adaptive.BlockingRunner`:
+The simplest way to accomplish this is simply to use the {class}`~adaptive.BlockingRunner`:

 ```python
 import adaptive